erick-fda/comp8851-assignment-02/README.txt

         Then for each item x in the array, use a binary search to see whether K-x exists in the array.

+    c.)
+        The response to this question can be found at ./COMP8851_Asg02_A00925871/Question09/

+        N and K values are consts which can be modified in Question08.cpp.
+        When the program is run, it will print the running time of each algorithm.

+        To ensure a worst-case scenario for these algorithm's performances, I have made them search for a third value "impossibleK", which will never be contained in the array because of how the contents are generated.
+Thus both algorithms must spend the maximum amount of checking.

+        Some sample running times are as follows:

+        For N = 100,000:
+            O(N^2) = 34,536 ms
+            O(NlogN) = 177 ms

+        For N = 200,000:
+            O(N^2) = 148,064 ms
+            O(NlogN) = 368 ms

+        The sample running times reflect roughly the expected scaling for each algorithm.

+        It is worth noting that before ensuring a worst-case scenario with impossibleK, the O(N^2) solution was regularly outperforming the O(NlogN) solution.
+The former would tend to find a match quickly in the unsorted array, while the latter would spend a lot of time sorting.

+        This suggests that if there is a good chance of a match, the O(N^2) algorithm may have a better *average* performance (thought a worse worst-case performance).

 9.)
     The response to this question can be found at ./COMP8851_Asg02_A00925871/Question09/